riga/law/README.md

   - HTCondor, LSF, gLite, ARC, Slurm, CMS-CRAB
 - Environment sandboxing, configurable on task level
   - Docker, Singularity, Sub-Shells, Virtual envs

+Version 0.1 (with Python support down to 2.7) continues to be available via the legacy/v0.1 branch and all v0.1.* tags.

 <!-- marker-after-header -->